bewuethr/pandoc-bash-blog/README.md

 ### `pbb deploy`

-- Checks out the `master` branch
-- Deletes everything but the `artifacts` directory (and the `CNAME` and `.nojekyll` files, if they exist)
-- Copies the contents of `artifacts` into the repository root directory
+- Commits all changes in the `docs` directory
-- Adds, commits and pushes everything to the remote
+- Pushes everything to the remote
-- Checks out the previous branch